 I keep all of our books that we’re studying for the year on their own shelves, so that everything is easily accessible.
 There is nothing more stressful than trying to hunt for a book you need the night before you need it!

-My 8-year-old is studying Build Your Library Grade 2 this year.
+My 8-year-old is studying Build Your Library Level 2 this year.
 Here is her shelf:

-My twin’s will be studying Build Your Library Grade 10.
+My twin’s will be studying Build Your Library Level 10.
 This is their shelf: (disregard the Magic School Bus kit – it didn’t fit neatly on any other shelf!)

 Beneath my daughter’s shelf is where we keep the bulk of our school supplies.
 I have two lazy-susans where we keep things like pens, pencils, color pencils, glue sticks, etc. in recycled cans.
 Beneath that (not shown) is where I keep a third 3-drawer-bin for drawing paper, lined paper, and other paper odds and ends.